-As a therapist and self-taught artist, l’m interested in all the ways that art and therapy intersect and enrich each other.
-My artwork therefore reflects many of my personal struggles and triumphs, and has also been an important part of my meaning-making and healing.
+As a therapist and self-taught artist, I’m interested in all the ways that art and therapy intersect and enrich each other.
+My artwork, therefore, reflects many of my personal struggles and triumphs and has also been an important part of my meaning-making and healing.

-Given my experiences of being a transplant recipient, adoptive mother, and specialist grief support therapist, I also deeply resonate with the metaphors of breaking apart and coming back together in new combinations.
-I delight in layering pieces from different beginnings together to make something new that honours all of the unique and rich textures in each layer.
-I love how the layering process parallels therapeutic and healing processes, where we often revisit themes, each time adding new layers of nuance, insight, and possibility.
+At the age of 34, I suddenly and unexpectedly lost B0% of my vision.
+I had to find new ways of seeing my world and making art.
+Given my experiences of loss and grief, and being a transplant recipient, adoptive mother, and specialist in grief support, I deeply resonate with the metaphors invoked by creative processes like collage, mixed media, and expressive paintwork.
+These are metaphors of movement and transformation, of breaking apart and coming back together in new ways, and layering pieces from different beginnings together to make something new that honours all the unique and rich textures in each layer.

 The subjects of my artworks are the visual and sensory experiences that bring me feelings I love to feel and insights I want to hold onto – most often in the form of botanicals, natural landscapes, big skies, and windy days.
 I love to explore the different ways that I can capture and represent light, movement, and texture through different art mediums.